IvoSteimanis/migration-SLR/README.md

 ## Do-files:
 - In the DO-FILES folder run the __“00_master.do”__ to replicate the results reported in the main manuscript and the supplementary materials.
 The results will be saved in the OUTPUT folder.
 All additional Stata packages will be automatically installed.
-- __“01_merge_generate.do”__ merges the different datasets and creates additional variables using in the analysis
+- __“01_merge_generate.do”__ creates the "data_analysis.dta" file by merging the datasets from Bangladesh and Vietnam datasets and creates additional variables used in "02_analysis.do".
 - __“02_analysis.do”__ provides the code to replicate all figures and tables reported in the main manuscript and supplementary materials

 ## Data sets:
 -	“bd_combine.dta”: cleaned survey data from Bangladesh
 -	“vn_combine.dta”: cleaned survey data from Vietnam
-- “data_analysis.dta”: main data set with the survey data from Bangladesh and Vietnam merged